SHANMUGAAPRIYANM/M2-Embedded_PerformLED/1_Requirements/README.md

 # Requirements
 # Introduction
    Perform LED is a simple project in Embedded progamming world.
 There are several ways of making a blinking LED circuit.
 You can make one using relays.
 You can make one using transistors.
 Or you can make one using components like an inverter, a 555 Timer or a microcontroller.
 Here swtich is used to blink the two LED using  ATmega328(a microcontroller).
 # Objective
    The main objective is to blink the led using ATmega328 and a switch to controll two LED's.
+And Observe the Changes.
 # Components used
 1.ATmega328